HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **abstract data type** Model for a certain class of data structures that have similar behavior.
 An abstract data type is defined only by the operations that may be performed on it.
 **address** Refers to a memory location.
 **alias declaration** Setups another name for a type by the aid of the using keyword.
+**array** Data structure that hold a contiguous sequence of elements which are accessed by an index.
 **argument** Value passed to a function in the code.
 Can also be a value passed from the command line to the main function.
 **arithmetic types** A type that is built into the c++ language itself.
 Some common examples are bool, char, int, and double.
 **assignment** Set or re-set the value stored in the storage location denoted by a variable name.